 The main campus of Southwestern Seminary is located in Fort Worth, Texas, a city with extensive educational, cultural, and recreational facilities.
 Fort Worth is known as the city "where the West begins" and is famous for its friendly western hospitality.
 Together with Dallas, Fort Worth is an integral part of a growing metropolitan and industrial complex.
 The Fort Worth-Dallas area comprises the sixth largest population center in the nation, with a combined total of approximately four million citizens.

 Students at the Havard School in Houston, Texas enjoy a distinct metropolitan city which is home to more than 4.7 million people.
-The greater Houston area is the nation's third largest city.
+The greater Houston area is the nation's fourth largest city.
 The city's strong economy leads to a diverse population with more than 90 language groups represented within the city's population.
 Houston is located on the upper Gulf Coast, 50 miles from the Gulf of Mexico.